Peregrine (comics): Publication history

-Name

-The word "peregrine" does not mean "falcon" in French, making the name "Le Peregrine" quite odd to a French reader (the word does exist in French, though it is used to refer to the peregrine saltbush, or Atriplex suberecta and not any species of birds); in French translations of comics featuring the character, his name was changed to "Le Faucon Pèlerin", meaning "The Peregrine Falcon".
-Faucon-pérégrin does exist in French as an alternate name for the bird, but is now infrequently used.
-Adding "Le" in front of Peregrine does not make it French as Peregrine is not a French word.
-The proper use should either be "The Peregrine" or "Le Pèlerin".
+The word "peregrine" does not mean "falcon" in French, making the name "Le Peregrine" unusual to a French reader.
+The word does exist in French, but is used to refer to the peregrine saltbush, a plant.
+In French translations of Peregine's appearances, his name was changed to "Le Faucon Pèlerin", meaning "the Peregrine Falcon".

 Fictional character biography

 Alain Racine was born in Moulins, France.
 He is a writer by profession, but is a superhero, adventurer, and mercenary, using a falcon-like costume with artificial wings giving him the ability to fly.

-Peregrine was first seen in the Grandmaster's Contest of Champions against Death for the life of the Collector.
-He was chosen to compete on the Grandmaster's side, in the illustrious company of other heroes such as Captain America, Captain Britain, Wolverine, Daredevil, She-Hulk, and the Thing.
-He was pitted against another winged opponent, the Angel, but the Angel's greater experience gave him the edge to defeat Le Peregrine.
+Peregrine is introduced as a participant in the Grandmaster's Contest of Champions, where he is chosen to compete on the Grandmaster's side.
+Peregrine is pitted against another winged opponent, Angel, and loses due to his lack of experience.

-Later, back on Earth, Peregrine encountered Silver Sable, who invited him to become her freelance operative in France.
-He assisted the archer Hawkeye in destroying a nuclear warhead generator stolen by the Red Skull, and freeing the Sandman—another of Silver Sable's operatives — in the process.
-He accepted an assignment from Silver Sable International to disable a surveillance station in the Persian Gulf.
-He maneuvered the American navy into destroying the station, and blew up a Stane International tanker.
-Later, Peregrine was compelled by Brain Drain's psionic powers to battle Sasquatch, but was defeated by Sasquatch.
+After returning to Earth, Peregrine encounters Silver Sable, who invites him to work as a freelance operative in France.
+He assists Hawkeye in destroying a nuclear warhead generator stolen by the Red Skull, and freeing the Sandman—another of Sable's operatives — in the process.
+Peregrine later accepts an assignment from Sable International to disable a surveillance station in the Persian Gulf.
+He maneuvered the American navy into destroying the station.

-During the superhero Civil War, Peregrine was protecting France's borders from refugee U.S. superhumans fleeing the Superhuman Registration Act.
-Likewise, he is seen protecting France alongside Micromax from Kang's armies during the Kang War.

-During the Fear Itself storyline, Peregrine flies Black Widow into France when she is sent there on a mission by Captain Steve Rogers.
-When Black Widow uncovers civilians taken hostage by Rapido in a cathedral, she has Peregrine help free them while she deals with Rapido.
+During the Fear Itself storyline, Peregrine flies Black Widow into France when she is sent there on a mission by Steve Rogers.
+When Black Widow uncovers civilians taken hostage by Rapido, she has Peregrine help free them while she deals with Rapido.

-During the Secret Empire storyline, Peregrine appears as a member of the Champions of Europe alongside Ares, Captain Britain, Excalibur, Guillotine, and Outlaw.
-With help from Squirrel Girl and Enigma, the Champions of Europe manage to liberate Paris, France from Hydra forces.
+During the Secret Empire storyline, Peregrine appears as a member of the Champions of Europe.
+With help from Squirrel Girl and Enigma, the Champions of Europe liberate Paris, France from Hydra forces.